DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-26-dual-running.md

 ### Redirecting candidates to UCAS

-If a candidate selects a course that isn’t available on Apply, we tell them that the service isn’t ready for them yet.
+If a candidate selects a course that is not available on Apply, we tell them that the service is not ready for them yet.

 - If we direct candidates to a page that tells them they need to apply for this course on UCAS (and show the provider and course codes they will need)
   Then candidates won’t feel like they’ve reached a dead end.